-- Bad Powers, Good People: He still has access to all of Ma'ar's magic.
+- Bad Powers, Good People: He has access to all of Ma'ar's magic and knowledge.
 He uses this knowledge to fight the Final Storm and prevent a second Cataclysm.

 - Character Development: Probably undergoes the most character development of anyone in all the books save maybe Elspeth.
 He goes from being a complete coward, whiny and pathetic who is co-dependent upon Firesong and becomes confident in himself and a powerful mage who will backtalk Firesong to his face, and that takes balls.

 - Demonic Possession: His body is taken over by Ma'ar, which Karal equates with Demonic Possession.

 - Fighting from the Inside: An'desha in Winds of Fury as he helps destroy Falconsbane while trapped in his own mind.

 - Green Thumb: Shows a particular affinity and liking for growing plants.

 - Hellish Pupils: Even after the Star-Eyed returns his body to how it was (mostly) before Falconsbane transformed it, he still has slitted eyes like a cats.

 - Heroic BSoD: In Storm Warning, after returning to his previous form and being freed from Falconsbane, he is constantly afraid he will turn back into him somehow, basically wallowing in his own fear and depression.

 - Heterosexual Life-Partners: With Karal; they are best friends with no sexual attraction between them.

 - Mixed Ancestry: Half Shin'a'in, half outblood.